CAFM-Blog.de | Comparison of Windows and Linux Servers: What is better?

 Security and Stability of Linux

 Furthermore, Linux is known for its robust security architecture and stability.
-As an open-source operating system, Security vulnerabilities can be quickly identified and resolved, leading to an overall more secure environment.
+As an open-source operating system, it allows are like open windows in an otherwise well-secured building – they offer attackers easy access.
+The most common risks include: to be quickly identified and resolved, leading to an overall more secure environment.

 Comparison of Security and Stability Features